Ascensus Security Overview

 Transport Layer Security (TLS) technology is used to establish an encrypted connection between your browser and our Web applications.
 TLS websites start with “https://” instead of “http://” and signify that you are in a secure online session with us.
 Your address bar should change color and display an icon indicating a TLS session.
 For your protection, we require current versions of all modern browsers in order to support these security measures.

 We’re on the lookout for irregularities across our network and infrastructure all day, every day.
 We use advanced tools to protect and monitor our environment and have staff whose sole role is ensuring that our systems are secure.

 Firewalls are protective barriers that defend our networks and computer systems from hackers and cyber-attackers trying to gain unauthorized access to our systems.
 We use enterprise-grade firewalls to guard the information housed on our servers.

 System activity is logged on our secure servers in order to preserve the information necessary to validate the transmission of data or the completion of a transaction.

 Restricted access to data

-We limit access to systems containing customer data to only those employees who need it to conduct business or support key business functions.
-Access is continually reviewed and only granted to new associates whose roles require it.
+We limit access to systems containing customer data to only those individuals who need it to conduct business or support key business functions.
+Access is continually reviewed and only granted to individuals whose roles require it.